 You know how certain foods, smells, and songs take you back to a certain time?
-For me, meringue cookies are reminiscent of some of my best memories with my older sister.
-We’re nine years apart but now that we’ve reached our thirties, our age gap has definitely narrowed.
+For me, meringue cookies are reminiscent of some of my best memories.

 For Valentine’s Day, I decided to develop my own recipe and put a little twist to it.
-Hopefully, they’re big-sis-approved.
 Of course, here’s to hoping that you enjoy them as much as I do!

 During preparation, meringue cookies need a little more tender, love, and care compared to other baked goods.
 Expect long preparations and waiting times.
 Try to be light with your hands while putting them together – they are beautiful, dainty little delights.
 Treat them as such!

 It is very important for the oven to be hot before you place the cookies in.
 Preheat the oven to a low temperature of 200F.